|Academic Profile |

 Head, Division of Marketing

-Prof Ng is the Area Editor of the International Journal of Research in Marketing (IJRM) and sits on the editorial board of Journal of Business Research and Australasian Marketing Journal.
-She was a co-editor for the Handbook of Culture and Consumer Behavior published by Oxford Press in 2015.
-The handbook invited top scholars from around the world to discuss the latest findings on the impact of culture on various topics in consumer behavior, such as branding, materialism, and attitude.
-Prof Ng was named Researcher of the Division Award in 2006, 2008 and 2010.
+Prof Ng is an Area Editor for International Journal of Research in Marketing (IJRM) and sits on the editorial board of Journal of Business Research and Australasian Marketing Journal.
+She is also the co-editor of the Handbook of Culture and Consumer Behavior published by Oxford Press in 2015.
+The handbook invited top scholars to discuss the latest findings on the impact of culture on various topics in consumer behavior, such as branding, materialism, and attitude.
+Prof Ng was named Researcher of the Division in 2006, 2008 and 2010.
 She was also awarded the university-wide Nanyang Excellence in Teaching Award in 2009 and Teaching Excellence Award (Marketing Division) in 2017.
 In 2014, she was invited to be a panel member on the A*Star (Singapore) “Future Complex Service Systems” committee, which was tasked to chart the future research direction in the service industry for Singapore.

 Prof Ng teaches Branding in Asia at the Executive and Masters level, and Strategic Brand Management at the undergraduate level.
 She was frequently quoted on Straits Times, Business Times and other local publications on branding and consumption issues.

 - (i) Beyond Outcome Utility: Impact of Pragmatic versus Idealistic Mindset on Consumers’ Preferences for Sustainable Products (ii) Pragmatism as an impediment to Creativity

 - Culture, Regulatory Focus and Consumer Deceptive Behavior: Implications on Consumption of Counterfeit Products